Acropolis Accessibility

 Elevator access

 An elevator is available for those who require it due to mobility limitations.
 This elevator has been constructed to assist individuals in reaching the Acropolis Hill with ease.
-Guests should be aware that because of operational limits, there may be a wait time for elevator access.
+Guests should be aware that because of operational limits, there may be a wait time for elevator access, therefore it is recommended to book the elevator in advance through the official channels.

 Adaptations and facilities